RadiantBlockchain/radiant-node/doc/bchn-gitlab-usage-rules-and-guidelines.md

 NOTE: MR = "Merge Request"

+- "benchmark" : issue/MR is classified as relating to product benchmarks

 - "bug" : issue/MR is classified as relating to some product deficiency (either w.r.t. a specification or design, or as experienced by a user)

+- "consensus" : issue/MR is classified as relating to consensus change

+- "consensus-sensitive" : issue/MR is classified as relating to consensus relevant functionality, but not intending a change to consensus

 - "enhancement" : issue/MR is classified as relating to an improvement of the product which is not yet covered by a specification or design

 - "backport" : issue/MR is classified as relating to an backport of a fix or enhancement from some upstream source (e.g. Bitcoin Core or Bitcoin ABC)

-- "build": issue/MR issue/MR is classified as relating to the software build system
+- "build": issue/MR is classified as relating to the software build system

 - "devenv": issue/MR is classified as relating to development environment